raman049/Vogel/README.md

 # Vogel

-This is a java app designed to be converted into any mobile game.
+This is a java game applet.
+The game can be controlled by tapping in a trackpad or by clicking mouse.
 This project in initial pahse.
 Any comments and suggestion are welcome!

 ***VOGEL****
-vdfd